iamnicoj/Take-Home-Engineering-Challenge/README.md

     * App Insights

-* Used a NuGet packaged called TinyCvsMapper to create a dynamic model to ready and map any type of csv structure into the Trips data model
+* I used a NuGet packaged called TinyCvsMapper to create a dynamic csv mapping mechanimos to be able to read any type of csv structure into the Trips data model

 * Finally, I created the basic constructs to build a data ingestion pipeline which features: